United Nations Interim Force in Lebanon: Reinforcements

 In 2010, a series of standoffs and clashes erupted between UNIFIL troops and Lebanese villagers in the border region.
 Villagers accused French peacekeepers of provocative and intrusive patrols, and of taking pictures of people inside their homes.
 People of Aitaroun town, Marjayoun, accused the French regiments of driving their heavy vehicles through their two-month-old tobacco fields, which support many families.
 UNIFIL was also accused of having stepped up its patrols and of failing to coordinate with the Lebanese Army.

 In July 2010, the most serious incident occurred when the French regiments decided to carry out exercises unilaterally, without Lebanese units or other regiments.
-When they went into narrow alleys of Lebanese villages some residents first tried to redirect them out of their private areas.
+When they went into the narrow alleys of Lebanese villages, some residents first tried to redirect them out of their private areas.
 The French fired against the civilians, arrested a youth driving a motorcycle, and destroyed the vehicle.
 When other civilians saw that, they surrounded and attacked the UNIFIL French troops without any weapons.

 The vehicles' windows were smashed by stones from dozens of civilians of all ages, and the French commander was wounded.
 The French troops were forcibly disarmed by the villagers, and weapons were then handed over to the Lebanese Army.
 The French unit could not explain why they behaved unilaterally.
 Their ambassador to the UN said the civilian attack "was not spontaneous".

 At the request of the United Nations, 7,000 additional Lebanese soldiers were deployed to South Lebanon as approved by the Lebanese Cabinet.